-CPU spikes with certain Intel i7 Processors (Win)
+CPU spikes or audio dropouts/glitches with certain Intel i7 Processors (Win)

 Live's CPU meter spikes to high values, resulting in drop-outs, crackles or glitches in audio.
 None of the solutions in the article on how to reduce CPU load in Live fix the issue.